Test Lab, NDT Weld Training Course Institute India Bangalore | Trinity NDT

 No image in the area of interest must obscure the true indication.
 All false indications appearing in the area must be re-radiographed for interpretation.
 All true indications are interpreted and characterized.

-Static marks
+Static marks on Radiographs

 Branchlike, jagged dark lines or irregular dark spots originating from rapid loading or unloading of film.

-Pressure marks
+Pressure Marks

-produced by extreme pressure on an area of film.• Chemical stain – streaks on the film caused by inadequate removal of chemicals between processing stages or insufficient agitation of the film hanger.
+streaks on the film caused by inadequate removal of chemicals between processing stages or insufficient agitation of the film hanger.

-Crimp marks
+Crimp Marks

 Caused by abrupt bending of film; typically crescent shaped. • Water mark – circular pattern caused by water droplets drying on the film surface.

-Frilling of emulsion
+Frilling of Emulsion

-Loosening of the emulsion from the film base due to warm or exhausted fixer solution, high temperature of processing solutions or prolonged washing in warm water.
+Loosening of the emulsion from the film base due to warm or exhausted fixer solution, high temperature of processing solutions or prolonged washing in warm water

+Caused by abrasive materials or rough handling, including fingernails.
 Damaged or reused cassette – may cause a false indication to reappear after processing if the same cassette is used.
 However, the indication will probably move slightly because cassette placement is usually not exact.

 Conclusion